Updated 8th August, 2019

-Even if you’ve been around the Internet and modern tech most (or all) of your life, there’s no missing just how fast things have advanced in a relatively short space of time.
-For those of us that are older, it can seem mind-boggling just how quickly technology and the global connectedness of everything has integrated itself into our lives.
+Even if you’ve been around the Internet and modern tech for most if not all of your life, there’s no ignoring how fast things have advanced in such a short space of time.
+For those from an analogue age, it can seem mind-boggling just how quickly digital technology has connected not only our lives but the globe.

-Thankfully, it’s mostly been for the better.
-Advances in digital technology have made so many aspects of our day-to-day lives easier — from getting information about a business, to getting a plane flight, to finding your way around an unfamiliar area, to simple stuff like ordering dinner or buying the groceries.
+Advances in digital technology have made so many aspects of our day-to-day lives easier — from getting information about a business to booking a plane flight, to finding your way around an unfamiliar area, to simple stuff like ordering dinner or buying the groceries.
 The sight of hundreds of people walking around with their eyes glued to smartphones might make you think things have gone too far, but so many of the relatively recent technological arrivals in our lives have made things better.

-Technology moves fast — in a couple of decades we’ve gone from dial-up Internet that drew text line-by-line on the screen, to streaming 4K better-than-cinema-quality movies into our lounge rooms with Netflix.
-And you’ll often see news articles about the “next big thing”, many of them being a little silly.
+Technology moves fast — in a couple of decades we’ve gone from dial-up Internet that drew text line-by-line on the screen, to streaming 4K movies into our lounge rooms with Netflix.
 Australians have always embraced technological innovations and changes (we were an early success story for the Compact Disc, for example!).
 In the coming years, everything from the light globes in our homes to the sensors in our cars will want a slice of our Internet bandwidth — it’s happening already and on a larger scale every day.

 But what actually does the near future hold for our connected world?
 Where are we now, and where are things headed?
 It’s a question that would have been a lot easier to answer a few years ago — before politics started mixing with one plan for the future!